Battle of Rhodes (1943): Italian

-Campioni's staff was headquartered in the Palace of the Grand Master of the Knights of Rhodes; his chief of staff was Brigadier-General Roberto Sequi.
-The Rhodes HQ was subordinate to Army Group East, based in Tirana.
-On 1 September 1943, Lieutenant-General Arnaldo Foriero had been sent to Rhodes to assume command of the Italian Army garrison and to create the Rhodes Military Command but at the time of the German invasion, many of the internal fortifications scheduled to be built were incomplete, due to lack of resources.
+Campioni had his headquarters in Rhodes with his chief of staff was Brigadier-General Roberto Sequi.
+The Rhodes HQ was subordinate to Army Group East (Gruppo d'Armate Est) based in Tirana in Albania.
+On 1 September 1943, Lieutenant-General Arnaldo Foriero had been sent to Rhodes to assume command of the Italian garrison and to create the Rhodes Military Command but at the time of the German invasion, many of the internal fortifications scheduled to be built were incomplete, due to lack of resources.

-The Italian occupation force comprised the 50th Infantry Division "Regina" (Major General Michele Scaroina) with four infantry regiments and one artillery regiment equipped with 75/27 mm guns, the 35th, 36th and 55th Static Artillery Groups and the 56th Anti-Aircraft Artillery Group.
-The anti-aircraft group was equipped with 75/27 and 90/53 mm guns and the static artillery groups had 46 batteries and 9 autonomous sections, armed with 210/8 mortars, 149/12 mm howitzers and 105/28 and 75/27 guns.
-The division (in the Dodecanese since 1939) lacked a battalion of the 9th Infantry Regiment, which had been detached to garrison Karpathos and the 10th Infantry Regiment, which garrisoned Kos.
-In Rhodes, were the artillery regiment (deployed on Mount Fileremo and other positions), the 309th Infantry Regiment, the 331st Infantry Regiment from the 11th Infantry Division "Brennero" and the two remaining battalions of the 9th Infantry Regiment.
+The Italian garrison comprised the 50th Infantry Division "Regina" (Major General Michele Scaroina) with four infantry regiments and one artillery regiment equipped with 75/27 mm guns, the 35th, 36th and 55th Static Artillery Groups and the 56th Anti-Aircraft Artillery Group.
+The anti-aircraft group was equipped with 75/27 and 90/53 mm guns and the static artillery groups had 46 batteries and 9 autonomous sections, armed with 210/8 mortars, 149/150 mm howitzers and 105/28 and 75/27 guns.
+The division had been in the Dodecanese since 1939 and lacked a battalion of the 9th Infantry Regiment, that had been detached to garrison Karpathos and the 10th Infantry Regiment, which garrisoned Kos.
+In Rhodes were the artillery regiment (on Mount Fileremo and other positions), the 309th Infantry Regiment, the 331st Infantry Regiment from the 11th Infantry Division "Brennero" and the two remaining battalions of the 9th Infantry Regiment.
 Overall, the army troops available in Rhodes numbered about 34,000 men, with several dozen old vehicles.